-The Association for Psychological Therapies' top ten most ordered courses over the past six months (to be delivered onsite).
+The Association for Psychological Therapies' top 10 most ordered courses over the past 3 months (training that people have commissioned to be delivered exclusively for their team, either face-to-face or live online).*

 A 3-day course.